brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 ---

 This article should be a rather short one.
-It's about to how we can create dialogs in Angular.
+It's about how we can create dialogs in Angular.
 Using dialogs in Angular can be tackled in complex ways but can be easy as well.
 When I started out with Angular I created this [article](https://blog.brecht.io/Modals-in-angular2/).
 This is already 6 years ago at the time of writing this, and I believe there are better solutions now.
 Come to think of it...
 There already were.